How Long Does Permanent Makeup Last? What Clients Should Expect

 Long-Term Care

-Schedule touch-ups every 12–24 months for brows and 24–36 months for lips/eyeliner
+- Schedule touch-ups every 12–24 months for brows and 24–36 months for lips and eyeliner

 A well-maintained result can stay beautiful for years with minimal color shifts.